khanhhuy/circleci-mini-workshop/slides/workshop.md

     - Contain execution environment
 - Workflows:
     - Responsible for orchestrating multiple jobs.
-    - E.g. job A requires job A. Or, B & C can run in parrallel
+    - E.g. job A requires job B. Or, B & C can run in parrallel
 - Pipeline: Represents the entirety of your configuration

 ---